Startup launches innovative new product that pays Amazon marketplace sellers daily – TechCrunch

-Third-party sellers are the dominant driver of sales on Amazon’s marketplace, accounting for 58% of its total and growing.
-We know that the pandemic, ironically, has been good for Amazon, which has reported net sales in Q1, up by 26% year-over-year, given that much of the world has reverted to ordering online.
+Third-party sellers are the dominant driver of sales on Amazon’s marketplace, accounting for 58% of its total (and growing).
+We know that the pandemic, ironically, has been good for Amazon, which has reported net sales in Q1 up by 26% year-over-year, given that much of the world has reverted to ordering online.
 However, the payment terms offered are far from convenient.
 Amazon pays sellers approximately every two weeks and reserves a significant amount for possible refunds.
 Unfortunately, this hinders the ability of small companies to invest in growth and purchase more inventory.
 But of course, Amazon holds the keys to this particular car.

-Payability is one such startup that provides financing to suppliers in Amazon’s marketplace although its fees are computed on gross sales, not net receivables from Amazon.
+Payability is one such startup that provides financing to suppliers in Amazon’s marketplace, although its fees are computed on gross sales, not net receivables from Amazon.

 InstaPay is a startup that has launched a new product that pays Amazon sellers on a daily basis.
 The new offering comes at a time when Amazon sellers are experiencing an enormous load due to the pandemic, but the Amazon marketplace terms have not sped up to allow them to meet demand.